nahiluhmot/cl-parallel/readme.md

 that satisfies the predicate; nil otherwise.
 Note that this does not guarantee the first element satisfying the predicate is returned.

-* par-find - given an item and list, will the item if it is in the list; nil otherwise.
+* par-find - given an item and list, will return the item if it is in the list; nil otherwise.

 * par-map-chunked - same as par-map, but there is another keyword  parameter, :chunk-size.
 This parameter denotes the size of the chunks that will be